 4. Leyte

-• Pangasugan Ecopark: many travelers ask us for “jungle” places to visit in the Philippines.
+• Pangasugan Ecopark: many travelers ask us about “jungle” places to visit in the Philippines.
 Well, in Leyte you have what is known as “the last frontier in Eastern Visayas.”
 It is a tropical rainforest home to species such as the tarsier, the Philippine flying fox or the pygmy fruit bat.

 • Waterfalls: in Leyte there are several interesting waterfalls to explore such as Masaba Falls, Gunhuban Falls, Tumpag Falls or Mahayahay Waterfalls.